E40: Research Misconduct

 4.4 Allegations Made in Bad Faith

-If relevant, the Vice President for Research or Vice Chancellor for Research will determine whether the complainant’s allegation of research misconduct was made in good faith.
+If relevant, the Vice President for Research or HSC Vice President for Research will determine whether the complainant’s allegation of research misconduct was made in good faith.
 If an allegation was made in bad faith, appropriate disciplinary action will be taken in accordance with UNM policies and procedures.
 If the complainant is not associated with UNM, appropriate organizations or authorities may be notified and administrative or legal action considered.

 5. Other Considerations